Seantrel Henderson: Houston Texans

 On March 15, 2018, Henderson signed a one-year contract with the Houston Texans.
 Henderson started Week 1 at right tackle against the New England Patriots, however left the game with an ankle injury.
 He was diagnosed with a broken ankle and was placed on injured reserve on September 12, 2018.

 On January 19, 2019, Henderson signed a one-year contract extension with the Texans.

 On October 16, 2019, the Texans placed Henderson on the reserve/non-football injury list with a back injury.
 He was released on November 18.

 Saskatchewan Roughriders

 Henderson signed with the Saskatchewan Roughriders on February 8, 2021.
+He was placed on the reserve/suspended list on July 24, 2021, and released on February 14, 2023.